How Much Does Credit Counseling Cost?

 Are There Free Credit Counseling Options?

-Consumer credit counseling agencies offer some services for free.
+Consumer credit counseling agencies often offer a free initial consultation.
 But they charge fees for specialized services, like administering debt management plans.

 Is Credit Counseling Worth the Cost?